Academic Unit (Departmental) Assessment

 Assessment helps departments affirm those things in their curriculum and courses that are going well.
 Assessment also helps identify areas for improvement, and often points to the specific changes that might be needed.
 Assessment is not static; rather, it is an ongoing and continuous effort to improve the quality of instruction, student learning, and overall effectiveness of a department or unit.

 The steps for developing an assessment plan include:

 - Reviewing, revising, and/or writing your unit’s mission statement;

-- Developing goals and objectives for your program;
+- Determining objectives and student learning outcomes for your program;

-- Identifying the educational experiences or activities for attaining goals and objectives;
+- Identifying the educational experiences or activities necessary to attain those outcomes;

-- Identifying measures to assess progress toward meeting your goals;
+- Identifying measures to assess progress toward meeting student learning outcomes;

 - Developing a plan for gathering the data;

 - Using the data to continuously revise and improve students’ educational experiences and activities;